OpenCQRS/OpenCQRS/README.md

 var aggregateId = new OrderAggregateId(orderId);
 var aggregate = new OrderAggregate(orderId, amount: 25.45m);

-// The save aggregate extension method stores the new events and the snapshot of the aggregate to the latest state var result = await dbContext.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
+// Save aggregate method stores the new events and the snapshot of the aggregate to the latest state var result = await domainService.SaveAggregate(streamId, aggregateId, aggregate, expectedEventSequence: 0);
 ```

-## Event Sourcing with Cosmos DB

-_Work in progress_

 ## Roadmap

 ### OpenCQRS 7.0.0

-- Caching queries with Memory/Redis
-- Message bus integration with Azure Service Bus/RabbitMQ
+- All features from OpenCQRS 6.x
+- Complete rewrite of the framework
+- Upgrade to .NET 9
+- New mediator pattern with commands, queries, and notifications
-- Event Sourcing with Cosmos DB
+- Cosmos DB store provider
+- Entity Framework Core store provider
+- Extensions for db context in the Entity Framework Core store provider
+- Support for IdentityDbContext from ASP.NET Core Identity
+- Command validation
+- Command sequences
+- Send and publish methods that automatically publish notifications on the back of a successfully processed command
+- More flexible and extensible architecture
+- Better performance
+- Better test coverage
+- More documentation and examples

 ### OpenCQRS 7.1.0